How to Make a $9000 Feature Film with Ed Burns

 - Use the resources you have at your disposal

-I used similar rules when I shot my feature film This is Meg.
-I shot that in 8 days.
+I used similar rules when I shot my feature films This is Meg, which I shot that in 8 days and On the Corner of Ego and Desire which I shot in 4 days.
 Take a listen to this episode and prepare to get inspired.
 After you listen take a read of the making of The Brothers McMullen and read Independent Ed.
 You won’t regret it.

 Also, Ed Burns’ DVD director’s commentaries are indie filmmaking gold.
 He really shares his methods and all of his secret sauce.
 The DVD are direct cheap and well work getting.
 I’ll put a list of them below.
 You won’t regret it.